Bali is the paradise island that most people dream about! I want to explain the 5-day itinerary in Bali for

 Good morning, beautiful Bali!

-And to tick off the touristic list of all the must-dos from in this 5-day itinerary in Bali for first-timers, you need to see the traditional Balinese dance (the Barong & Kris Dance or the Kecak & Fire Dance ).
-We saw the Barong dance, which was in the morning.
-The Fire dance was in the evening.
+To tick off the touristic list of all the must-dos from in this 5-day itinerary in Bali for first-timers, you need to see the traditional Balinese dance (the Barong & Kris Dance or the Kecak & Fire Dance).

 Sahadewa Barong Dance (traditional Balinese dance)